-Summary of the new laws
+Summary of the laws regarding local council powers

-It is important to note that the new brothel closure order and utilities laws don’t apply to places with one sex worker.
+It is important to note that the brothel closure order and utilities laws introduced in 2007 don’t apply to places with one sex worker.
 An individual sex worker in a premise (rented or home), will not be impacted by the brothel closure orders.
 These premises can, however, still be closed by the “normal” council orders if they are unauthorised or illegal, or if they cause amenity impacts and complaints are made.
 In this case, the new circumstantial evidence rules apply to all proceedings in relation to sex services premises of any size or type.

-The new laws give local councils more power to identify and shut down unauthorised and “illegal” brothels, except where there is only one sex worker working at the premise.
+The laws give local councils more power to identify and shut down unauthorised and “illegal” brothels, except where there is only one sex worker working at the premise.
 They also widen the scope for amenity based complaints to be made against authorised or legal premises.
 You can read the Act and the debate recorded in Hansard at: www.legislation.nsw.gov.au.